material-motion/material-motion/specifications/transition_director.md

 ## Open Questions ##

+- How might we avoid subclassing this type?
 - Should we provide `TransitionDirector` with a timeline?
 - How does the `TransitionDirector` change the direction of the transition?